nxrighthere/ENet-CSharp/README.md

 `Address.Port` set or get a port number.

 `Address.SetHost(string hostName)` set host name or an IP address (IPv4/IPv6).
 Should be used for binding to a network interface or for connection to a foreign host.
-Returns true success or false on failure.
+Returns true on success or false on failure.

 #### Event
 Contains marshalled structure with the event type, managed pointer to the peer, channel ID, user-supplied data, and managed pointer to the packet.